tock/tock/doc/reference/trd-uart.md

 }
 ```

-The `Transmit` trait has two data paths: `transmit_word` and `transmit_buffer`.
+The `Transmit` trait has two data paths: `transmit_word` and
-The `transmit_word` method is used in narrow use cases where the cost and complexity
+`transmit_buffer`.
+The `transmit_word` method is used in narrow use
-of buffer management is not needed.
+cases where the cost and complexity of buffer management is not
+needed.
 Generally, software should use the `transmit_buffer`
 method.
-Most software implementations use DMA, such that a call to `transmit_buffer` triggers
+Most software implementations use DMA, such that a call to
-a single interrupt when the transfer completes; this saves energy and CPU cycles over per-byte
+`transmit_buffer` triggers a single interrupt when the transfer
+completes; this saves energy and CPU cycles over per-byte transfers
-transfers and also improves transfer speeds because hardware can keep the UART busy.
+and also improves transfer speeds because hardware can keep the UART
+busy.

 Each byte transmitted is a data word for the UART.
-If the UART is using 8-bit data words,
+If the UART is
-each data word is a byte.
-If the UART is using smaller data words,
+using 8-bit data words, each data word is a byte.
+If the UART is using
-it MUST ignore the high order bits of the data values.
-For example, if the UART is using
+smaller data words, it MUST ignore the high order bits of the data
-6-bit data words and is told to transmit `0xff`, it will transmit `0x3f`, ignoring the first
+values.
+For example, if the UART is using 6-bit data words and is told
+to transmit `0xff`, it will transmit `0x3f`, ignoring the first two
-two bits.
-If a client needs to transmit data words larger than 8 bits, it should use `transmit_word`,
+bits.
+If a client needs to transmit data words larger than 8 bits, it
-as `transmit_buffer` is a buffer of 8-bit bytes and cannot store 9-bit values.
+should use `transmit_word`, as `transmit_buffer` is a buffer of 8-bit
+bytes and cannot store 9-bit values.

+There can be a single transmit operation ongoing at any
+time.
+Successfully calling= either `transmit_buffer` or
+`transmit_word` causes the UART to become busy until it issues the
+callback corresponding to the oustanding operation.

 3.1 `transmit_buffer` and `transmitted_buffer`
 ===============================

 `Transmit::transmit_buffer` sends a buffer of data.
-The result returned by `transmit_buffer`
+The result
-indicates whether there will be a callback in the future.
+returned by `transmit_buffer` indicates whether there will be a
+callback in the future.
 If `transmit_buffer` returns `Ok(())`,
-implementation MUST call the `TransmitClient::transmitted_buffer` callback in the future
+implementation MUST call the `TransmitClient::transmitted_buffer`
-when the transmission completes or fails.
-If `transmit_buffer` returns `Err` it MUST NOT
+callback in the future when the transmission completes or fails.
+If
-issue a callback in the future in response to this call.
-If the error is `BUSY`, this is because
+`transmit_buffer` returns `Err` it MUST NOT issue a callback in the
+future in response to this call.
+If the error is `BUSY`, this is
-there is an outstanding call to `transmit_buffer` or `transmit_word`: the implementation
+because there is an outstanding call to `transmit_buffer` or
-handles these calls normally and issues a callback for them.
-However, it does not issue a callback
+`transmit_word`: the implementation handles these calls normally and
+issues a callback for them.
+However, it does not issue a callback for
-for the call to `transmit_buffer` that returned `Err`.
+the call to `transmit_buffer` that returned `Err`.

 The valid error codes for `transmit_buffer` are:
-  - OFF: the underlying hardware is not available, perhaps because it has
+  - `OFF`: the underlying hardware is not available, perhaps because it has
     not been initialized or has been initialized into a different mode
     (e.g., a USART has been configured to be a SPI).
-  - BUSY: the UART is already transmitting and has not made a transmission
+  - `BUSY`: the UART is already transmitting and has not made a transmission
     callback yet.
-  - SIZE: `tx_len` is larger than the passed slice.
+  - `SIZE`: `tx_len` is larger than the passed slice.
-  - FAIL: some other failure.
+  - `FAIL`: some other failure.

-Calling `transmit_buffer` while there is an outstanding transmit_buffer` or `transmit_word`
+Calling `transmit_buffer` while there is an outstanding
-operation MUST BUSY.
+transmit_buffer` or `transmit_word` operation MUST return `Err(BUSY)`.

-The `TransmitClient::transmitted_buffer` callback indicates completion of a buffer transmission.
+The `TransmitClient::transmitted_buffer` callback indicates completion
-The `Result` indicates whether the buffer was successsfully transmitted.
+of a buffer transmission.
+The `Result` indicates whether the buffer
-The `tx_len` argument specifies how many data words (defined by `Configure`) were
+was successsfully transmitted.
+The `tx_len` argument specifies how
+many data words (defined by `Configure`) were transmitted.
+If the
-transmitted.
-If the `rval` of `transmitted_buffer` is `Ok(())`, `tx_len` MUST be
+`rval` of `transmitted_buffer` is `Ok(())`, `tx_len` MUST be equal to
-equal to the size of the transmission started by `transmit_buffer`, defined above.
+the size of the transmission started by `transmit_buffer`, defined
-A call to `transmit_word` or `transmit_buffer` made within this callback MUST NOT return BUSY
+above.
+A call to `transmit_word` or `transmit_buffer` made within
-unless it is because this is not the first call to one of these methods in the callback.
+this callback MUST NOT return `Err(BUSY)` unless it is because this is
+not the first call to one of these methods in the callback.
+When this
-When this callback is made, the UART MUST be ready to receive another call.
-The valid `ErrorCode`
+callback is made, the UART MUST be ready to receive another call.
+The
-values for `transmitted_buffer` are all of those returned by `transmit_buffer` plus:
+valid `ErrorCode` values for `transmitted_buffer` are all of those
+returned by `transmit_buffer` plus:
-  - `CANCEL` if the call to `transmit_buffer` was cancelled by a call to `abort` and
+  - `CANCEL` if the call to `transmit_buffer` was cancelled by a call
-  the entire buffer was not transmitted.
+  to `abort` and the entire buffer was not transmitted.
   - `SIZE` if the buffer could only be partially transmitted.

 3.2 `transmit_word` and `transmitted_word``
 ===============================

-The `transmit_word` method transmits a single data word of data asynchronously.
+The `transmit_word` method transmits a single data word of data
-The word length is determined by the UART configuration.
-If `transmit_word`
+asynchronously.
+The word length is determined by the UART
+configuration.
+A UART implementation MAY choose to not implement
+`transmit_word` and `transmitted_word`.
+There is a default
+implementation of `transmitted_word` so clients that do not use
+`receive_word` do not have to implement a callback.

-returns `Ok(())`, the implementation MUST call the `transmitted_word`
+If `transmit_word` returns `Ok(())`, the implementation MUST call the
-callback in the future.
-If a call to `transmit_word` returns `Err`, the
+`transmitted_word` callback in the future.
+If a call to
-implementation MUST NOT issue a callback for this call, although if
+`transmit_word` returns `Err`, the implementation MUST NOT issue a
+callback for this call, although if the it is `Err(BUSY)` is will
-the it is `Err(BUSY)` is will issue a callback for the oustanding
+issue a callback for the oustanding operation.
+Valid `ErrorCode`
-operation.
-Valid `ErrorCode` results for `transmit_word` are:
+results for `transmit_word` are:
-  - OFF: The underlying hardware is not available, perhaps because
+   - `OFF`: The underlying hardware is not available, perhaps because
      it has not been initialized or in the case of a shared
      hardware USART controller because it is set up for SPI.
- - BUSY: the UART is already transmitting and has not made a
+  - `BUSY`: the UART is already transmitting and has not made a
     transmission callback yet.
+  - `NOSUPPORT`: the implementation does not support `transmit_word`
+  operations.
- - FAIL: not supported, or some other error.
+  - `FAIL`: some other error.

-The `TransmitClient::transmitted_word` method indicates that a single word transmission completed.
+The `TransmitClient::transmitted_word` method indicates that a single
-The `Result` indicates whether the word was successsfully transmitted.
-A call to
+word transmission completed.
+The `Result` indicates whether the word
+was successsfully transmitted.
+A call to `transmit_word` or
-`transmit_word` or `transmit_buffer` made within this callback MUST NOT return BUSY
+`transmit_buffer` made within this callback MUST NOT return BUSY
-unless it is because this is not the first call to one of these methods in the callback.
+unless it is because this is not the first call to one of these
-When this callback is made, the UART MUST be ready to receive another call.
-The valid `ErrorCode`
+methods in the callback.
+When this callback is made, the UART MUST be
+ready to receive another call.
+The valid `ErrorCode` values for
-values for `transmitted_word` are all of those returned by `transmit_word` plus:
+`transmitted_word` are all of those returned by `transmit_word` plus:
-  - `CANCEL` if the call to `transmit_word` was cancelled by a call to `abort` and
+  - `CANCEL` if the call to `transmit_word` was cancelled by a call to
-  the word was not transmitted.
+  `abort` and the word was not transmitted.

 3.3 `abort`
 ===============================

-The `abort_transmit` method allows a UART implementation to terminate an outstanding
+The `abort_transmit` method allows a UART implementation to terminate
-call to `transmit_word` or `transmit_buffer` early.
-The result of
+an outstanding call to `transmit_word` or `transmit_buffer` early.
+The
-`abort_transmit` indicates whether the abort was successful.
-Cancelled
+result of `abort_transmit` indicates whether the abort was
-calls to `transmit_buffer` MUST always make a callback, to return the transmit
+successful.
+Cancelled calls to `transmit_buffer` MUST always make a
-buffer to the caller.
-Cancelled calls to `transmit_word` MAY issue a callback.
+callback, to return the transmit buffer to the caller.
+Cancelled calls
+to `transmit_word` MAY issue a callback.

-If `abort_transmit` returns `Ok(())`, there will be no future callback and the
+If `abort_transmit` returns `Ok(())`, there will be no future callback
-client may immediately call `transmit_buffer` or `transmit_word`.
-If
+and the client may immediately call `transmit_buffer` or
-`abort_transmit` returns `Err`, there will be a callback.
-If there is no
+`transmit_word`.
+If `abort_transmit` returns `Err`, there will be a
-outstanding call to `transmit_word` or `transmit_buffer`, `abort_transmit`
+callback.
+If there is no outstanding call to `transmit_word` or
-MUST return `Ok(())`.
+`transmit_buffer`, `abort_transmit` MUST return `Ok(())`.

 The valid `ErrorCode` results for `abort_transmit` are:
-   - BUSY: there was an oustanding operation, which has been cancelled.
+   - `BUSY`: there was an oustanding operation, which has been cancelled.
    A callback will be made for that operation with an `ErrorCode` of
    `CANCEL`.
-   - FAIL: there was an outstanding operation, which will not be cancelled.
+   - `FAIL`: there was an outstanding operation, which will not be cancelled.
    A callback will be made for that operation with a result other than
    `Err(CANCEL)`.